Volksfest/LiLiKin/README.md

 A cylindrical joint has two degree of freedoms as it can translate and rotate around the cylinder main axis, which is considered as the joint axis.
-The joint axis can mathematically described as a line, hence Line Kinematics, where points are actuated on the surface of a cylinder around the line.
+The joint axis can be mathematically described as a line, hence Line Kinematics, where points are actuated on the surface of a cylinder around the line.
 Lines can also be transformed by other lines.